-Citizens from EU-25/EFTA states do not require authorisation for short-term employment of up to three months or 90 days per calendar year.
-It is nevertheless required to register your employment using the electronic notification procedure.
+Citizens from EU-25/EFTA states do not require authorisation for short-term employmentof up to three months or 90 days per calendar year.
+Your Swiss employer is nonetheless required to register your employment using the electronic notification procedure.
 The notification must be made no later than the day before you start work.

 For employment lasting longer than three months, EU-25/EFTA citizens require a residence permit is required.
 Register with the communal authorities in the place you reside before taking up work.
 You will be required to present a:

 For non self-employed you will also need a:

 Citizens from EU-2/EFTA states enjoy full freedom of movement.
 This means that citizens of those countries are free to travel to Switzerland, and to live and work here.

 The Federal Council has decided however to invoke the safeguard clause provided for in the Agreement between Switzerland and the EU on the free movement of persons, applying it to the EU-2 Member States.
 From 1 June 2017, Type B EU/EFTA residence permits granted to citizens from Bulgaria and Romania are subject to quotas.
 996 Type B EU/EFTA residence permits (residence permits valid for 5 years) are available.
 This measure is in force for a year.

 This measure applies to citizens from EU-2 countries who wish to take up employment in Switzerland with an employment contract lasting over a year or an unlimited contract.
 The same applies to self-employed persons who wish to settle in Switzerland.

 You can find more information on the website of the State Secretariat for Migration (SEM): www.sem.admin.ch > Entry & Residence > Living and Working in Switzerland > Bulgaria/Romania (EU-2)